Skip to main content

 What about other treatments that I hear about?

-When you have cancer you might hear about other ways to treat cancer or treat your symptoms.
-These may not always be standard medical treatments.
+When you have bladder cancer, you might hear about other ways to treat cancer or treat your symptoms that are not standard medical treatments.
 These treatments can be vitamins, herbs, special diets, and other things.
 You may be curious about these treatments.

 Questions to ask the doctor